NOAA-GSL/uw-aigfs/docs/contributor_guide.md

 1. Add a new driver class in `drivers/`.
 2. Add corresponding configuration blocks in `etc/base.yaml`.
 3. Add a new task or metatask entry in `etc/workflow/rocoto/base.yaml`.
-4. Add unit tests in `tests/drivers/`.
+4. Add unit tests alongside the modules they test.
 5. Update this documentation.

 [← Back to Index](index.md)